coleygroup/pyscreener/README.md

 `DOCK` is the `Screener` class for performing DOCKing using the DOCK software from UCSF.
 The input preparation pipeline for this software is a little more involved, so we encourage readers to look at the file to see what these additional parameters are. -->

 ### Example
-the following code snippet will dock benzene (SMILES string `"c1ccccc1"`) against the D4 dopamine receptor (PDB ID `5WIU`) using the site of a previously docked ligand and Autodock Vina
+the following code snippet will dock benzene (SMILES string `"c1ccccc1"`) against the D4 dopamine receptor (PDB ID `5WIU`) using a predefined docking box and Autodock Vina

 ```python
 >>> import ray